 • Which veterinarian will help?

 • What are your wishes for the care of your pet’s body?
-Some options may include private or group cremation, burial at a cemetery or at home, or having your veterinary clinic care for the body.
+Some options may include private or group cremation, burial at a cemetery or home, or having your veterinary clinic care for the body.

 • Would you like to have a necropsy, the animal version of an autopsy, performed?
 This can sometimes provide answers to questions you have about your pet’s illness or injury.

 • How would you like to say goodbye and memorialize your pet?
-This is key in helping you grieve, especially for children.
+This is essential in helping you grieve, especially for children.
 Some people will hold a memorial service, read a poem, plant a tree, or write a story of their pet’s life.
-Perhaps you would like to make a clay or ink imprint of your pets paw or cut a clipping of hair to save.
+Perhaps you would like to make a clay or ink imprint of your pet’s paw or cut a clipping of hair to save.
 These can be placed in a special display box as a memorial.

 Involving children in decision-making discussions can help them to express their wishes and encourage them to discuss their feelings.

-*Information taken from “The Argus Institute” http://www.argusinstitute.colostate.edu
+*Information is taken from “The Argus Institute” http://www.argusinstitute.colostate.edu